 Buying a top quality pair of running shoes and expecting them to provide the right ankle support and grip for a challenging hike through a national park is unwise.
 Equally, hiking shoes would obviously look and feel out of place on a running track.
 The problem with running shoes is that they are often mistaken for all-rounders themselves because they look like a versatile sneaker.

 Also Read: The 5 Types of Online Business Opportunities

 Why is the Right Shoe so Important?

 The right pair of shoes for the challenge you are facing is vital for many reasons.
 They can help avoid injury and discomfort.
 They will also save you money in the medium to long-term simply because you will not need to replace them on a continuous basis.
-Furthermore, the look and feel of the right shoe can boost your esteem, confidence and performance in a sporting environment.
+If you wear the right shoe and pair it with some sneaker tees, for example, you can boost your self-esteem, confidence, and performance in a sporting environment.

 The opposite effect with the wrong shoe for the job is a potential risk of harm to yourself.
 This does not always come in the form of an instant injury such as a broken ankle, but a build up of stress or tension in a muscle over a longer period.
 This may not be as immediately obvious, but the long-term effect can be equally as painful.

 Wear and tear to shoes is also almost certain to occur if you wear the wrong type of footwear for the activity.
 This will reduce the lifespan of your shoes, and ultimately cost you more.

 With these things in mind, ask yourself what activities you do, or will do, in your new shoes.
 Keeping active is vital, and doing something as simple as wearing the right shoes can inspire you to get out and do a lot more regular exercise.